OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Payments.md

 | Authorisation |0..1 |OBWriteDomesticConsent3/Data/Authorisation |The authorisation type request from the TPP. |OBAuthorisation1 | | |
 | SCASupportData |0..1 |OBWriteDomesticConsent3/Data/SCASupportData |Supporting Data provided by TPP, when requesting SCA Exemption. |OBSCASupportData1 | | |

-## Domestic Payment Consent - Response
+### Domestic Payment Consent - Response

 The OBWriteDomesticConsentResponse3 object will be used for a response to a call to:

 * POST /domestic-payment-consents
 * GET /domestic-payment-consents/{ConsentId}

-### UML Diagram
+#### UML Diagram

 ![Domestic Payment Consent - Response](images/OBWriteDomesticConsentResponse3.gif)

-### Notes
+#### Notes

-Them domestic-payment-consent&nbsp;**response**&nbsp;contains the full **original** payload from the&nbsp;domestic-payment-consent&nbsp;**request**,&nbsp;with the additional elements below:
+Them domestic-payment-consent **response** contains the full **original** payload from the domestic-payment-consent **request**, with the additional elements below:

 * ConsentId
-* CreationDateTime the&nbsp;domestic-payment-consent resource was created.
+* CreationDateTime the domestic-payment-consent resource was created.
-* Status and StatusUpdateDateTime of the&nbsp;domestic-payment-consent resource.
+* Status and StatusUpdateDateTime of the domestic-payment-consent resource.
 * CutOffDateTime Behaviour is explained in Payment Initiation API Specification, Section - Payment Restrictions -&gt; CutOffDateTime API Behaviour.
-* ExpectedExecutionDateTime for the&nbsp;domestic-payment resource if created before CutOffDateTIme - the expected DateTime the payment is executed against the Debtor Account.&nbsp;If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).
+* ExpectedExecutionDateTime for the domestic-payment resource if created before CutOffDateTIme - the expected DateTime the payment is executed against the Debtor Account.
+If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).
-* ExpectedSettlementDateTime for the&nbsp;domestic-payment resource if created before CutOffDateTIme - the expected DateTime the payment will be received&nbsp;at the Creditor Account.&nbsp;If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).
+* ExpectedSettlementDateTime for the domestic-payment resource if created before CutOffDateTIme - the expected DateTime the payment will be received at the Creditor Account.
+If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).
 * Charges array for the breakdown of applicable ASPSP charges.

-### Data Dictionary
+#### Data Dictionary

  | Name |Occurrence |XPath |EnhancedDefinition |Class |Codes |Pattern |
 | ---- |---------- |----- |------------------ |----- |----- |------- |